ritvikmath/jekyll-now/_posts/2018-1-6-LectureHallCheating.md

 This technique **can help determine when some forms of cheating have occurred** but it still *has its limitations*, namely the following three.

 * First off, it **only factors in students with the same score sitting next to each other**.
-We can imagine a slightly modified version of this technique where we count a student seating pair of their grades are **within plus or minus 2% for example**.
+We can imagine a slightly modified version of this technique where we count a student seating pair if their grades are **within plus or minus 2% for example**.

 * Second, this technique will not detect **global cheating such as if half the class got access to the answer key before the exam**.
 For that we need to **analyze more the grade distribution**.